metasys-server/object/README.md

 2. Use `--insecure` switch.

     **Note: This should never be used on a production system.
-    As the switch name suggests this is insecure.**
+    As the switch name suggests, this is an insecure practice.**

     ```bash
     get-metaobject --insecure "myadx:mynae/myobject"